 As I sort through everything going on today, there is one specific initiative that will affect the health care sector at large that I hope is not getting lost.
 And that is the Office of the National Health IT Coordinator’s proposed rule on the 21st Century Cures Act.
 This rule, along with the rule issued by the Center for Medicare and Medicaid Services, will set health care in this country on a course towards interoperability, rules to prevent data blocking and patient’s access to their own data.
 There is an incredible opportunity for this rule to change the landscape of what is possible in health care innovation and it’s happening now.

 While it is not our job at the Cambia Grove to tell you what you should think about this rule, it is our job to ask you to look around and be aware that this proposed rule is out there and that regulators are actively asking for your opinion.
-On April 16th in Portland and on April 17th in Seattle, Cambia Grove has the honor to host Dr. Don Rucker, the head of ONC, who will be available for questions and thoughts from the community on how this rule will impact your work.
-I encourage you to attend and join the country in defining how health care innovation will look in our future.
+On April 16th in Portland and on April 17th in Seattle, Cambia Grove was honored to host Dr. Don Rucker, the head of ONC, who was available for questions and thoughts from the community on how this rule will impact your work.
+Check out the event recording by clicking here.

 For more information about the rule and ways to comment on the rule please visit: https://www.healthit.gov/topic/laws-regulation-and-policy/notice-proposed-rulemaking-improve-interoperability-health